Billy Mohl

-William T. Mohl (born June 1, 1984) is an American baseball coach, who is the current the head baseball coach of the South Florida Bulls.
+William T. Mohl (born June 1, 1984) is an American college baseball coach, who is the pitching coach for the Creighton Bluejays.
+He previously was the head baseball coach of the South Florida Bulls from 2018 to 2024.
 Mohl played baseball for the Tulane Green Wave baseball team while obtaining a degree.
+He was elected to the Tulane Hall of Fame in 2023.

 Playing career

 Mohl played college baseball at Tulane University during the 2003 through 2006 seasons.
 As a freshman in 2003, Mohl was named to the Conference USA All-Freshman team.
 After the 2003 season, he played collegiate summer baseball for the Falmouth Commodores of the Cape Cod Baseball League, and was named a league all-star.
 Mohl completed his career at Tulane with a 25–7 record.
 He still ranks in the top 10 in several pitching categories at the school.

 Mohl was then drafted in the 25th round of the 2006 Major League Baseball draft by the Philadelphia Phillies.

 Coaching career

 After spending a season as an assistant while wrapping up his undergraduate degree at Tulane and two years as a volunteer assistant, Mohl became an assistant at Illinois State in 2010.